Master of Pharmaceutical Industry Practice Advisory Board Acknowledgement

 Victoria Elegant

-Professor Victoria Elegant joined Amgen in October 2016 and is Vice-President, JAPAC(Asia Pacific) Regional Medical Head, and Global Lead, Access to Medicines.
+Professor Victoria Elegant joined Amgen in October 2016 and was Vice-President, JAPAC(Asia Pacific) Regional Medical Head, and Global Lead, Access to Medicines.
+She left Amgen in 2024, and is now consulting and teaching.

 Prof Elegant is a physician who joined the pharmaceutical industry after postgraduate training in obstetrics and gynaecology in the United Kingdom.
 She has held positions in global drug development, medical affairs, regulatory affairs and drug safety in Japan, Australia, Europe and Asia.
 Prior to Amgen, Prof Elegant was the Vice-President, Regulatory and Medical Affairs, APAC, based in Shanghai for 10 years for Baxter, and Vice President, Medical Affairs, Asia for Shire.
 She has extensive experience in pharmaceuticals, biologics, and devices.